The weak Galerkin finite element method for Stokes interface problems with curved interface: Stability

-Now, we give some important inequalities for the proof.
+The proof of the above lemma is complete. \end{proof} Now, we give some important inequalities for the proof.
 The trace inequality and the inverse inequality are essential technique tools for the analysis.
 For the straight triangular cells, these inequalities have been proved in \cite{elliptic_mix}.
-Next we shall extend two inequalities to the curved triangular cells. \begin{lemma}(Inverse inequality) For all $T \in \mathcal{T}_h^I$, $\varphi$ is the piecewise polynomial on $T$, then we have
+Next we extend two inequalities to the curved cells. \begin{lemma}(Inverse Inequality) For all $T \in \mathcal{T}_h^I$, $\varphi$ is the piecewise polynomial on $T$, then we have

-\end{lemma} \begin{proof} For any $T \in \mathcal{T}_h^I$, assuming that $S(T)$ is the circumscribed simplex satisfying the shape regularity conditions.
-According to the standard inverse inequality on $S(T)$, we have
+\end{lemma} \begin{proof} For any $T \in \mathcal{T}_h^I$, assume that $S(T)$ is the circumscribed simplex satisfying the shape regularity conditions.
+According to the standard inverse inequality \cite{elliptic_mix} on $S(T)$, we have

-Next let $S$ be a ball inside of $T$ with a diameter proportional to $h_T$.
-Then by the domain inverse inequality we get
+Next, consider a ball, denoted as $S$, which is contained entirely within $T$ and has a diameter that is proportional to $h_T$.
+Then by the domain inverse inequality \cite{elliptic_mix}, we get